 Eighty-four percent of the Class of 2014 who had participated in a summer internship reported that the experience was relevant to their career track.

-In 2012, 28% of employed graduates secured their full-time position from an internship.
+In 2012, 28 percent of employed graduates secured their full-time position from an internship.
 Many more students, however, received job offers from their internship employer, but accepted positions at other organizations, according to Morrison.

 “The main reason I came to Bentley was its internship programs,” says senior Helia Azarakhsh of Nashua, N.H., an Economics–Finance major.
 “A college education is expensive.
 I wanted to make sure I’d get the most out of it.